wp-plugins/formidable/readme.txt

 == Changelog ==
 = 1.04.05 =
+* Added duplicate entry checks
+* Added a checkbox to mark fields required
+* Moved the duplicate field option into free version
 * Show the success message even if the form isn't displayed with it
 * PRO: Added option to resend email notification and autoresponse
 * PRO: Fixes for editing forms with unique fields
 * PRO: Fixes for editing multi-paged forms with validation errors
+* PRO: Fixes for multiple multi-paged form on the same page
-* PRO: Added linked fields into the field drop-downs for inserting shortcodes
+* PRO: Added linked fields into the field drop-downs for inserting shortcodes and sending emails
+* PRO: Added field calculations
+* PRO: Allow hidden fields to be edited from the WordPress admin
+* PRO: Allow sections of fields to be hidden conditionally with the Section Header fields
+* PRO: Added user_id option to the `[frm-graph]` shortcode

 = 1.04.04 =
 * Switched to the Google version of reCAPTCHA to no longer require an extra plugin.
 IMPORTANT: Please check that your reCAPTCHAs are still working.
 If not, you will need to go to http://www.google.com/recaptcha and either migrate your old keys or get new ones.